whiteborr/hackulator/IMPROVEMENTS.md

 - All 8 enumeration tools are integrated into the GUI
 - Focus now shifts to performance optimization and advanced features
 - Maintain backward compatibility in future updates

+## New Feature Ideas

+Here are some ideas for new features that could take your toolkit to the next level:

+- Session Management: Allow users to save and load their work, including targets, scan results, and notes.
+- Project Management: Let users create and manage projects, each with its own scope, targets, and findings.
+- Advanced Reporting: Build on your exporter.py to create a more powerful reporting engine that can generate professional-looking reports in various formats (e.g., PDF, HTML).
+- Plugin Architecture: Create a plugin system that allows users to add their own custom tools and scripts.
+- Integration with Other Tools: Integrate "Hackulator" with other popular penetration testing tools like Metasploit, Burp Suite, and Nmap.
+- Vulnerability Database: Integrate a local or remote vulnerability database (like a local copy of Exploit-DB) to provide more information about discovered vulnerabilities.
+- Automated Scanning: Add the ability to create and run automated scan profiles that can perform a series of tests against a target.